Reviewer: Foodnut.com State Bird Provisions 1529 Fillmore St (between Ofarrell St & Geary Blvd) San Francisco, CA 94115 (415) 795-1272 |

 State Bird Provisions Food Picks:

-Pork belly grape salad with jalapeños ($7/14) pork belly was flash deep fried giving it a nice crust.
+Pork belly salad ($18) with plots & Fish sauce vinaigrette.
+The pork belly was flash deep fried giving it a nice crust.
 Fatty and well worth the extra time on the treadmill the next day.
+Four big chunks.
 The heat kicks in if you devour a jalapeño.
-In 2015 it was a pork belly pluot salad.
-Still fantastic.
+8/10

 hass avocado with seafood ‘salsa’ ($8) came to our table from the cart.
 Fresh shrimp in a red sauce mixed well with the guacamole.
 Tortilla chips on the side.